 The Center uses this initiative to increase the pipeline of scholars, and the number of social scientists in general, whose research focus is on African American males throughout the lifespan.

-Since the program's inception in 2009, forty-four (44) Bell Fellows have completed their doctoral work (PhD, MD, EdD, JD).
+Since the program's inception in 2009, nearly 50 Bell Fellows have completed their doctoral work (PhD, MD, EdD, JD).